 As one of the most recognizable flowers, roses can be a beautiful part of an arrangement of funeral flowers.
 White roses evoke reverence, humility, innocence, and youthfulness.
 Red roses convey respect, love, and courage.
 Pink roses signify love, grace, appreciation and gentility.
 Dark crimson roses denote grief and sorrow.
 Yellow roses are given by friends of the deceased to symbolize their strong ties.
 When you include a single rose in a bouquet it expresses enduring love for the deceased.

 Orchids say "I will always love you".
 When giving an orchid plant as a gesture of sympathy, it is important to give consideration to color.
 Pink and white are traditional colors of sympathy.
 Varieties such as the phalaenopsis orchid and dendrobium orchid are suggested by florists as appropriate plants to denote sympathy.

-Sending a seasonal spring plant is a nice and appropriate gesture to send to a grieving family.
-It can be enjoyed indoors and when they feel up to it they can plant it in their garden.
+Sending a seasonal spring plant is a nice and appropriate gesture to give to a grieving family.
+It can be enjoyed indoors and when they feel up to it, they can plant it in their garden.
 This hardy plant that will grow in almost any soil that is kept moist, and the mophead hydrangeas will continue to bloom for many years.
-The hydragea is a gift of thanks in repayment for understanding and is given as a gesture of heartfelt sincerity.
+The hydrangea is a gift of thanks in repayment for understanding and is given as a gesture of heartfelt sincerity.

 Bright yellow spring tulips and daffodils are a symbol of renewal and fresh starts.
-For this reason, they are believed to bring encouragement and hope to a person who is grieving or unhappy so they make a great choice to send as a sympathy gift to the family home of the departed.
+For this reason, they are believed to bring encouragement and hope to a person who is grieving or unhappy, making them a great choice to send as a sympathy gift to the family home of the departed.
 Tulips represent elegance and grace.
-Yellow tulips represent cheerfulness, white represents forgiveness, and purple represents royalty.
-The red tulip is said to represent perfect love
+Yellow tulips represent cheerfulness.
+White tulips represent forgiveness.
+Purple tulips represents royalty.
+Lastly, red tulips represent perfect love